Tips to create effective Customer Experience Strategies

 This only fuels the saying, “the customer is always right.”

-Why customers should be your number one focus?
+Why should customers be your number one focus?

 But then again, why should the customer be given so much priority?
 You have strategies to implement and a business to run.
 How can it be feasible if you think about customers?